Transformers: The Ride has officially opened!

 - Crew members are dressed as military personnel, with combat fatigues in Hollywood.
-In Singapore, they are dressed as NEST personnel, but appear more like engineers.
+In Singapore, they are dressed as NEST personnel, but appear more like support staff wearing office dress.

 - Hollywood version uses the new Infitec 3D glasses (also used in the recently updated “The Amazing Adventures of Spider-man” at Universal’s Islands of Adventure).
 The Singapore version uses the – unfortunately older and cheaper – polarized 3D glasses.

 - First scene in Hollywood has working bullet ricochet effect (the effect is out-of-sync and incomplete in Singapore).

 - Finale scene in Hollywood has a burst of fog before the ride vehicle passes under Megatron.

 - Unloading platform in Hollywood looks more “damaged”, with more areas, such as ceiling vents, being “ripped apart and destroyed” during the exciting parts of the ride.

 Dear site owners, I would appreciate if you do not redistribute, modify or copy and paste photos/text for your website without my consent.
 Feel free to link back to this page directly.

 This entry is periodically updated whenever new information and corrections are available.

 Welcome to Switchback land.
 This portion of the queue is actually behind some New York building facades, and it continues to the left to a large switchback zone directly behind the New York Public Library facade.